libxml-raku/LibXML-raku/docs/Parser.md

 One of the common parser interfaces of LibXML is the DOM parser.
 This parser reads XML data into a DOM like data structure, so each tag can get accessed and transformed.

-LibXML's DOM parser is not only capable to parse XML data, but also (strict) HTML files.
+LibXML's DOM parser is not only able to parse XML data, but also (strict) HTML files.
 There are three ways to parse documents - as a string, as a Raku filehandle, or as a filename/URL.
-The return value from each is a [LibXML::Document ](https://libxml-raku.github.io/LibXML-raku/Document) object, which is a DOM object.
+The return value from each is a [LibXML::Document](https://libxml-raku.github.io/LibXML-raku/Document) object, which is a DOM object.

 All of the functions listed below will throw an exception if the document is invalid.
 To prevent this causing your program exiting, wrap the call in a try {} block